 Horror News Network: Are you interested in any contemporary horror films, or do you mainly focus on the classics?

 Dan Brereton: I love Midsommar and Hereditary.
-Any of the current films which are revisiting some of the classic themes that made the old movies so good in the first place are great.
+Several of the current films, I would say- while many remakes are typically disappointing and soulless.
 Mandy and Revenge are also incredible.
 These kinds of movies aren’t just repackaging the classics like some of the inferior material that’s out there right now, they’re digging deeper with their storytelling.

 Horror News Network: What influenced you to write and draw comic books, rather than enter the world of novels and films that you also love?

 I also love being able to experiment visually with the way stories are told.
-When I was younger I used to be caught up in the artwork and let the story carry me along.
-But now when I write comics, I take lots of notes.
-Then I begin to create a thumbnail outline, and the story takes me in many different places.
+When I was younger I used to be caught up in the artwork and let the story carry me along and when creating characters, I fill sketchbooks – it sometimes a name occurs to me and a visual comes along with it.

 Nocturnals sprung from all of these influences and desires.
 I wanted to create monsters that weren’t out there hurting or scaring people.
 My monsters were fighting battles at night so we could all sleep peacefully.